kurator-org/kurator-validation/README.md

 org/kurator/validation/**actors**    | Sources for python-based actors.
-org/kurator/validation/**scripts**   | Python scripts using the data cleaning services and actors. org/kurator/validation/**services**  | Python classes and functions providing data cleaning services. org/kurator/validation/standards     | Support for various data standards org/kurator/validation/utilities     | General purpose Python scripts and classes org/kurator/validation/**workflows** | Workflows composed from actors and declared in YAML.
+org/kurator/validation/**scripts**   | Python scripts using the data cleaning services and actors. org/kurator/validation/**services**  | Python classes and functions providing data cleaning services. org/kurator/validation/standards     | Support for various data standards. org/kurator/validation/utilities     | General purpose Python scripts and classes. org/kurator/validation/**workflows** | Workflows composed from actors and declared in YAML.

-The actors, scripts, services, and workflows directories each provide different ways of accessing the data cleaning capabilities provided by this software.
+The **actors**, **scripts**, **services**, and **workflows** directories each provide different ways of accessing the data cleaning capabilities provided by this software.
 The next section of this README illustrates how to use each approach.

 Example: Validating names using WoRMS
 -------------------------------------
 This section demonstrates how one can validate, correct, or reject data using a specific web service as a reference.
-The [WoRMS web service](http://marinespecies.org/aphia.php?p=webservice) allows the standard WoRMS taxononmy to be searched for taxon names.
+The [WoRMS web service](http://marinespecies.org/aphia.php?p=webservice) allows the standard WoRMS taxononmy to be searched by taxon name.
 The search may be for an exact match, or for similar names using a fuzzy match.
-The kurator-validation package provides (1) a Python class for invoking the WoRMS web service; (2) an example script using this class to access the service and thereby clean a data set; (3) a Python-based actor for performing this service within the context of a **Kurator-Akka** workflow; and (4) a declaration of such a workflow.
+The kurator-validation package provides (1) a Python class for invoking the WoRMS web service; (2) an example script using this class to access the service and thereby clean a data set; (3) a Python-based actor for performing this service within the context of a **Kurator-Akka** workflow; and (4) a declaration of a workflow using this actor.

-##### The WoRMSService class
+#### The WoRMSService class

+The Python class defined in [WoRMSService.py](https://github.com/kurator-org/kurator-validation/blob/master/src/main/python/org/kurator/validation/services/WoRMSService.py) makes it easy to use the taxonomic record lookup services provided by the [World Register of Marine Species (WoRMS)](http://marinespecies.org/).
+The `WoRMSService` class makes SOAP web service calls on behalf of Python scripts using the class.
+It provides the following three methods:

+    aphia_record_by_exact_taxon_name(name)
+    aphia_record_by_fuzzy_taxon_name(name)
+    aphia_record_by_taxon_name(name)

+The third method calls the other two as needed, first attempting an exact match, then trying a fuzzy match if the exact match fails.

+The `__main__` block at the end of `WoRMSService.py` illustrates how to use the service:

+    # create an instance of WoRMSService
+    ws = WoRMSService()

+    # Use the exact taxon name lookup service
+    matched_record = ws.aphia_record_by_exact_taxon_name('Mollusca')
+    print matched_record['scientificname']

+    # Use the fuzzy taxon name lookup service
+    matched_record = ws.aphia_record_by_fuzzy_taxon_name('Architectonica reevi')
+    print matched_record['scientificname']

+    # use the automatic failover from exact to fuzzy name lookup
+    was_exact_match, matched_record = ws.aphia_record_by_taxon_name('Architectonica reevi')
+    print matched_record['scientificname']
+    print was_exact_match

+You can run this code simply by running `WoRMSService.py` as a standalone Python script However, you first will need to install the `suds-jurko` Python package using `pip`:

+	$ pip install suds-jurko

+Now you can run the  `WoRMSService.py` demonstration:

+    $ python WoRMSService.py
+    Mollusca
+    Architectonica reevei
+    Architectonica reevei
+    False
+    $

-##### A data cleaning script that uses the WoRMSService class directly
+#### A data cleaning script that uses the WoRMSService class directly

-##### The WoRMSCurator actor
+#### The WoRMSCurator actor

-##### A YAML declaration of a workflow that uses the WoRMSCurator actor
+#### A YAML declaration of a workflow that uses the WoRMSCurator actor